-Foundational Unit (Min.
+Foundational unit (Min.
 No.8)

-1st semester Thursday evening
+1st semester: Wednesday evening

 This unit is an introduction to German for Theological and Biblical studies.
 It will introduce students to the morphology and syntax of the language, vocabulary and skills in translating selected passages.